-Transportation: Neighbor-to-Neighbor (N2N) Volunteer Driver Program: free medical or non-medical rides for seniors (age 60 and over) in our six communities.
+Transportation.
+Neighbor-to-Neighbor (N2N) Volunteer Driver Program: free medical or local non-medical rides for seniors (age 60 and over) in the AFCI communities.
 Call 207-824-4444 at least 3 days in advance of ride.
 Rides are dependent on availability of drivers.

-Home Safety Project: Adaptive toolkit: tools for home use, including kitchen helpers and aids to facilitate vision and manual dexterity.
-For sale from Brooks Brothers Hardware, Bethel and from other retailers (see catalog).
-Displayed throughout the 6 communities and at local events.
+Home Safety Project Adaptive toolkit: tools for home use, including kitchen helpers and aids to facilitate vision and manual dexterity; for sale at Brooks Bros.
+Hardware and from other online retailers (see catalog); displayed throughout the communities and at local events.
 Free smoke alarm installation for Bethel, Greenwood, Newry and Woodstock residences – call your town office.

 Resource Directory: Guide to services and agencies available to seniors (and others), locally and statewide; on website and printed copies at select sites within the AFCI communities – contact us if you’d like us to email you a pdf copy.

 Morning Greeting: Seniors living alone can receive a call each day from a “neighbor” to check in on their well-being, thereby lessening isolation, promoting safety, and encouraging new friendships.
 FMI: Brooks Morton (firstname.lastname@example.org, 207-824-2679